wazo-platform/wazo-platform.org/content/blog/sprint-review-2009.md

 ## New features in this release

-* **WebSocket**: A new ping/pong command has been implemented to improve connection stability.
+* **WebSocket**: A new ping/pong command has been implemented in the Wazo WebSocket.
+This allows clients to detect more easily when the network connection with the server is interrupted.

 ## Technical features

-* **Asterisk**: Asterisk has now a process realtime priority by default.
-It increases stability when the server is on load.
+* **Asterisk**: Asterisk process priority has been changed to realtime priority.
+This increases stability and voice quality when the server is under load.
-* **Performance**: We had removing the use of encryption of internal communication between Wazo components.
+* **Performance**: We have removed the use of encryption for internal HTTP communication between Wazo components.
+Encryption now only happens when Wazo is sending/receiving data from the outside world.

 ## Ongoing features